teleprint-me/py.gpt.prompt/docs/research/genesis.md

 We investigated the inverse relationship, focusing on loss calculation:

-- `Loss (L)`: Error between predicted and actual values, akin to principal amount.
+- `Loss (L)`: The error between predicted and actual values, analogous to the principal amount in finance.
-- `Epoch (E)`: Complete pass through training data, like interval in compound interest.
+- `Epoch (E)`: A full pass through the training data, analogous to the interval in compound interest.
-- `Desired Loss (D)`: Minimum loss sought, akin to target amount.
+- `Desired Loss (D)`: The minimum loss we aim to achieve, analogous to the target amount.

 Equation: `L = D / (E * (1 + R / F)^E)`